ramazansakin/Sample-microservices-Node-App/README.md

 # Microservices with Node.js and Dockerizing

 Sample microservices implementation with Node.js and Dockerizing&composing all services.
+Also app shows how you bind api on gateway or create seperated microservices via seperated databases such as customer-service.
+You can check out the customer-service and also ather gateway-services and determine which architecture is good for you, you can develop others.
+Other services has not all crud ops, but easy to develop as you can see.
+These are just samples to show usages, not a complete project :).
+Thanks

 ## Requirements